Massage therapists and functional symptoms

 The emotions are also involved in our experience of pain or limitation.
 In fact, our thoughts and all our experiences can be reflected by our bodies.
 So, neuroplasticity must also address our wholeness.

 I got training in this from a yearlong class in 2012, Functional Neurology for Bodyworkers, FNB.
 There, I learned that neuroplasticity does not come from what I do for you.
 Instead, what you do for yourself is key to rewire your own brain.

 Integration Massage: neuroscience for functional symptoms

 Integration Massage has several strategies to resolve functional limitations.
-For example, I offer Mindful Awareness in Bodywork Therapies, functional neurology massage, and Ortho-Bionomy®.
-In addition, I may suggest other integrative strategies.
+For example, I offer Mindful Awareness in Bodywork Therapies, functional neuro massage, and Ortho-Bionomy®.
+In addition, I may suggest some self-care strategies.
 I also provide neuroscience education, so that you understand the changes you can make.

 Initially, when you have less pain, emotional stress or tension, your body starts to function better.
-Then I will use the sensory feedback of gentle touch, to support you to make more neuroplastic changes.
-However, what you do for yourself is key.
-So I teach self-care, for you to continue the benefits at home.
+Then you can use the sensory feedback of gentle touch to support your changes.
+However, ultimately what you do for yourself is key.
+So I also teach how to continue the benefits at home.
 As we go along, you may find you have additional untapped inner resources to support your well-being.

 If you would like to learn what Integration Massage can do for your condition, please give me a call.
 503-708-2911.
 Or, you may schedule an appointment at a time of your convenience here: Schedule appointment